- Weatherproof 450gsm PVC

-Standard banner material - Two things to look for here; the weight of the banner PVC (heavier is stronger) and if it is reinforced.
+Why use Standard PVC banner material - Two things to look for here; the weight of the banner PVC (heavier is stronger) and if it is reinforced.
 Banner vinyl is the ideal choice for outdoor advertising banners as it is a weatherproof and durable 500gsm nylon reinforced PVC material..
 Easy to transport, easy to hang, perhaps the most versatile and cost effective way to advertise.

-Mesh banner material - this material allows some wind to pass through so it can be useful if outdoor advertising banners are going to be used on an exposed site.
+Why use Mesh banner material? - this material allows some wind to pass through so it can be useful if outdoor advertising banners are going to be used on an exposed site.

-Blackout banner material - if you are thinking of having a double sided print, for example on a cross street or lamppost banner, blackout material prevents any show through.
+Why use Blackout banner material? - if you are thinking of having a double sided print, for example on a cross street or lamppost banner, blackout material prevents any show through.

 Recyclable banner material - you will pay a slight premium for this type of banner material and it is not as thick or durable as standard banner PVC, but it reduces the impact on the environment and may be more suitable for your companies green policy.
 This material is quite often used by supermarkets.

 Fabric banner material - this alternative to PVC is popular when you want a more traditional canvas effect, perhaps to advertise your restaurant or gallery opening.
 Fabric banners can be used both indoors or outdoors.

 Inks used for banner printing

 For outdoor advertising banners choose a company who uses UV stable so that they won’t fade in the sunlight.
 Some banners are printed using solvent inks but at Discount Displays, we use eco-friendly HP latex inks.
 These are friendly to the environment with vibrant colours that will give long-term outdoor use.
 Our banner s are printed using HP latex eco-friendly inks, which have the added advantage of being odour free, making them ideal for schools and food halls.